There's no need to feel uncomfotable asking about the financial side of fostering.

 Foster carers get an allowance for each child (and adult in the case of parent and child placements) who stays with them.
 Allowances are paid weekly or monthly.
 They cover the cost of caring for the child, as well as providing an income.

 Fostering is a responsible, professional role.
-The allowances that all Foster with us partners pay reflect this.
+The allowances that your local authority pays reflects this.
 Each local authority offers their own payments and allowances, based on the specific age and needs of the child you are caring for.
 We know that fostering is a valuable role, and your allowance reflects this.

 All our partners pay a generous and competitive allowance.
 They pay in line, or above, Government guidelines, and review these allowances whenever guidelines change.